Flow-matic/Crypo-News/README.md

   user stories
 ---

    * First time visitors goals

    * As a first time visitor of the site I want to be able to understand the whole structure and consept and learn more about all the information available.)

    * As a user of the website I want to be able to navigate around easily.

    * As a user of the website I want to be able to see real-life examples of the information available.

    * As a first time visitor I want to make sure that all the social media links and other external links are all true and can be trusted.

    * As a first time visitor of the website I want to be able to sign up for more latest news.

+   * As a returning visitor to crypto news website i would expect to have more of the latest news and updates on which the website is based on.

+   * As a returning regular visitor i would expect all external links to be working and updated.

+  *  From the owners perspectives regarding the webiste, i would want cryptocurrency and blockchain enthusiasts to visit as offten as possible.

+**More to add**

+   * Would like to add more Information to the news page, As time goes by with the latest             cryptocurrency and blockchain technology information unfolds.

 ___